top of page

 · À bientôt !
 (See you soon!)

-Whether you live in Lausanne or Lyon, the customs are similar: polite greetings, genuine curiosity, and patience go a long way.
-French-speaking neighbors may be reserved at first—but once the ice is broken, you’ll discover warmth, humor, and community.
+Whether you live in Lausanne or Lyon, a simple “Bonjour” with a smile is the best start you can make.
+French-speaking neighbors may be reserved at first — but once the ice is broken, you'll discover warmth, humor, and community.

 Audrey, your French teacher 👩🏫